Registration open for IQ Awards honoring innovative products – BizWest

 Several companies also will compete in a pitch slam event, presenting to a panel of judges, with the audience voting on the overall “Innovation of the Year.”

-Tickets for the event cost $29.49 for BizWest subscribers and $39.49 for non-subscribers through Dec.
-2. After that date, general-admission pricing will be in effect, $39.49 for subscribers and $49.49 for non-subscribers.
+Tickets for the event cost $39.49 for BizWest subscribers and $49.49 for non-subscribers.
 Tickets may be purchased here.